 The rotating fellows will be selected by representatives from the participating offices.
 Eligibility criteria will include:

-- A pharmacology fellow in an academic training program, in good standing and who has completed at least 1 year of training.
+- A pharmacology fellow in an academic training program, in good standing.

 - A letter of support from the fellowship director.